Harvick takes Southern 500 after leaders Elliott, Truex bump

 Dillon, in a Chevrolet for Richard Childress Racing, was second.
 Joey Logano in a Ford for Team Penske was third.

 Erik Jones, the defending Southern 500 winner who is being replaced at Joe Gibbs Racing at the end of the season, finished fourth in a Toyota.
-Jones was the only non-playoff driver to finish in the top 10.
+Jones was the only non-playoff driver in the top 10.

 Hendrick Motorsports teammates William Byron and Alex Bowman were fifth and sixth, followed by reigning series champion Kyle Busch, Kurt Busch, and SHR teammates Aric Almirola and Clint Bowyer.